 For those of us that like a smoked brisket to bite back, this hot and spicy brisket rub will do the trick.
 Lots of pepper in this recipe provides you with a nice bit of heat on the tongue.
 Choose your dinner guests wisely for this one!
 Some folks may not appreciate the heat level this dry rub brings to the party.

-This will make enough seasoning for three or four beef briskets.
+This will make plenty of seasoning for one large whole beef brisket.
 Many of my friends think this is the best brisket rub around!

-Put the dry rub on the brisket and wrap it in plastic.
-Let it rest in the fridge for one or two days so the heat and flavor have time to sink in deep.
-For a detailed look at brisket smoking, visit my page
+Apply the dry rub to the brisket and wrap it in plastic film.
+Let it rest in the fridge for one or two days so the heat and flavor have time to absorb into the meat.

-How To Smoke A Brisket.
-Oak or mesquite smoke works well with this rub recipe.
-Smoke it at 225 degrees Fahrenheit for 8 to 12 hours, or until the internal temperature reaches 190 degrees.
+Oak or mesquite smoke works well with this recipe.
+Smoke it at 225° Fahrenheit for 8 to 12 hours, or until the brisket is tender.
+Check for tenderness when the internal temperature reaches 190°.
+It may need to come up to 195°, or even 200° before the brisket is as tender as you want it to be.

 As your brisket smokes, baste it with this mixture...one bottle of beer, two tablespoons of oil, one teaspoon of ground cayenne pepper, and one teaspoon of black pepper.